dotnet/msbuild/documentation/specs/proposed/BuildCheck-Rules-Identification.md

 Any registered analyzers that don't follow the pattern (built-in and custom) will raise an exception and fail the build.

-The identification of the rule consists of two components: the Friendlyname and the RuleId.
+The identification of the rule will consist of two components: the Friendlyname and the RuleId.

 #### Examples
 - Built-in